coltmort/Hungry-Beats/README.md

 - CSS - used to control the layout, design, and visual presentation of the HTML elements on the website.
 - JavaScript - used to embed both api's as well as utilize them by having the ability to listen to music while you're being "dished"😎 up recipes to create!

+# Trials we experienced 😤
+-
+-
+-

 # APIs used 🖥️
 Used for searching Recipes:
 - "https://developer.edamam.com/edamam-recipe-api"